 The program is aimed to motivate inner city students from the 7th to the 12th grade to reach their highest potential.
 We emphasize the importance of a good, solid education and expose students to summer enrichment programs and careers in the biosciences.
 Our main goal is to reinforce the idea that college is not an option, but an obligation.

 The SMS program is eight sessions.
 Students register to attend for the full 8-session program - not for individual dates.
 The dates for SMS 2020 are listed below.
-Each session begins at 9 a.m. and ends at 11:30 a.m.
+Each session begins at 8:30 a.m. and ends at 11:30 a.m.

 The participating faculty member may hold a grant with the National Institutes of Health, or the position may be funded through donations or other science-based organizations.
 For additional impact and experience, each of the students prepares a research poster based on their 8-week internship at the Annual HPA Research Symposium in January.

 Applications for this summer research program are made available to students, age 16 and above, who are enrolled in or have previously completed the general Saturday Morning Science program.
 Please note this program is held on a year-to-year basis depending on the availability of funding and lab placements.